 - 1. A copy of current State of Florida EMT-B card. - 2.
 Submission of an application for admission with payment of the \$20 non-refundable application fee to the NFC Office of Admissions. - 3.
 Completion of the EMS application.
 In addition, the applicant must verify the following on the Paramedic application: - Willingness to meet the personal appearance and grooming standards of the program and clinical agencies. - 4.
 Submission to an FDLE background check and fingerprinting.
-Contact Heather Smith at 850-973-9454. - 5.
+Contact Kim Scarboro, Coordinator of Career and Workforce Education, at 850-973-9470. - 5.
 Submission of final, official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions.
 A high school diploma or GED is required for the Paramedic program. - 6.
 Must be at least 18 years of age and provide a copy of driver's license. - 7.
 Must have completed MAT 1033 and ENC 1101 or be eligible to enroll in the courses based on approved college-ready placement exam scores.
 Based on Section 1008.30, Florida Statutes, students may meet the criteria for an exemption from common placement testing; see program advisor or the Office of Enrollment Services for more details. - 8.
 A copy of American Heart Association CPR card. - 9.
 Current physical examination, 10 panel drug screen, and record of immunizations. - 10.
 Mandatory attendance at an orientation session.

 Dates and times will be made available to all applicants.

-- Course# Title Cre edit Hours EMS 2603C EMS 2656 Paramedic I Paramedic I Clinical 8 2 EMS 2604C EMS 2676 Paramedic II Paramedic II Clinical 8 6 EMS 2605C EMS 2658 Paramedic III Paramedic III Clinical 8 5 EMS 2659 Paramedic III Field Internship Total Credit Hours: 5 42
+Course# Title Credit Hours

+EMS 2603C Paramedic I 8

+EMS 2656 Paramedic I Clinical 2

+EMS 2604C Paramedic II 8

+EMS 2676 Paramedic II Clinical 6

+EMS 2605C Paramedic III 8

+EMS 2658 Paramedic III Clinical 5

+EMS 2659 Paramedic III Field Internship 5

-Program Courses......42 Credit Hours
+Total Required Courses......42 Credit Hours